 - Click the @IBOutlet variable ( activityIndicator ) / @IBAction function name to select it in swift source code.

-- Right-click the mouse key, then click Refactor —> Rename menu item in the popup menu list.
+- Right-click the mouse key, then click the menu item Refactor —> Rename in the popup menu list.

-- Now it will show below window to highlight all the place ( project files ) that this @IBOutlet variable / @IBAction function name is used.
+- Now it will show a window to highlight all the places ( project files ) that this @IBOutlet variable / @IBAction function name is used.
 In this example, the old variable name ( activityIndicator ) is only used in Main.storyboard file.

-- Now change the highlighted old variable name activityIndicator to activityIndicator1 in the window, and click Rename button ( a blue button at the rename window top right corner ), then it will replace all the old variable name with the new variable name.
-Do same to rename @IBAction function name.
+- Now change the highlighted old variable name activityIndicator to activityIndicator1 in the window, and click Rename button ( a blue button at the rename window top right corner ), then it will replace all the old variable names with the new variable name.
+Do the same to rename the @IBAction function name.